-Established in 1932, the company created powerful perforating guns.
+Established in 1932, the company created powerful perforating guns that rifled casing.

 Officials from both companies and invited guests gathered to witness the repeat performance of the company’s early perforating technology, noted Petroleum Engineer in its July 1948 issue.
 Among them were “several well-known oilmen who had also been present on the first occasion.”